 - Respect other visitors and protect the quality of their experience.

-- Be courteous.
-Give way to other users on the track.
+- Give way to other users on the track

 - Mountain bikers should ‘yield’ to horse riders by stopping their bikes and getting off, and ‘yield’ to uphill bike traffic.